 Outdoor Leadership is a valuable and effective way for students and community members to increase their enjoyment of the outdoors while developing skills important to many areas of life.
 The Outdoor Leadership office oversees the Adirondack Adventure Program.

 As a residential liberal arts college, Hamilton recognizes and values the learning opportunities that are available through the experience of living with peers in community.
 The Office of Residential Life coordinates both the logistical (eg. room changes, housing lottery) and educational aspects the residential system, supporting the College's educational mission through its philosophy and programs.
-The residential life staff, consisting of the director, Travis Hill; three live-in professionals, and 60 student resident advisors, supports students' efforts to face a variety of different challenges.
+The residential life staff, consisting of the director, Ashley Place; three live-in professionals, and 60 student resident advisors, supports students' efforts to face a variety of different challenges.
 These may range from maintenance requests to roommate conflicts, homesickness, and general questions about how to make the most of the college experience.
 The residential staff is committed to promoting a community that is based on respect and is conducive to learning.

-Interim Director: Noelle Niznik
+Director: Noelle Niznik